SIMCA-USI/ros2socketcan_bridge/README.md

 The ros2 CAN bridge can be run using the command:

 ```
-ros2 run ros2socketcan_bridge ros2socketcan
+ros2 launch ros2socketcan_bridge can.launch.py

 ```

-By default, it will start the CAN Bridge with the CAN socket "can0".
+By default, it will start the CAN Bridge with the CAN socket "can0" and can1.

 <ins>Note:</ins> This ROS 2 node is meant to be used on a Linux machine and may not work with other operating systems!